 iCloud and Handoff synchronization on other devices is also one of its strengths.
 In addition to keeping all your Pages, Numbers, and Keynote documents in iCloud, you can transfer files and documents between Apple devices without skipping beats (or even Save).
 This functionality is crucial when your work requires working with multiple devices.

-The collaboration option offered by Apple is also very interesting.
-It provides very similar features to Microsoft Office, so it’s hard to say which one is better.
+The collaborative tools offered by Apple are also very interesting.
+They provide very similar features to Microsoft Office, so it’s hard to say which one is better.
 In both, you can send an invitation on the Share or Collaborate button, create an iCloud link or transfer it via AirDrop to your contacts.
 The recipient can then make real-time changes to the file.
 The only drawback is that you can’t collaborate from iWork to Office.
 Each person will need to be able to use their iWork apps.